-In our book, we describe what an innovation ecosystem is and how you can build an innovation ecosystem within your company.
+In our book The Corporate Startup, we describe what an innovation ecosystem is and how you can build an innovation ecosystem within your company.
 An ecosystem is needed to foster innovation company-wide, with the right governance in the right places, and multiple ways to do innovation.
 Where everyone knows how to do innovation, how to manage innovation, and how to look at innovation strategically.
 Asking the right questions at the right time.

 We also describe the twelve building blocks of innovation that are needed to develop an ideal ecosystem for innovation.
 Implementing these one by one, however, is not necessarily a proven path to a successful ecosystem.
 I have seen many organizations trying to implement the blocks step by step only to see it fail halfway through.
 Transformation and innovation is not something that can be built with a roadmap. it needs exploring, testing and iterations.
 It is a process that will keep changing, just as the world around us is changing all the time.